-A one-to-many relationship in Laravel defines as a Single model owning multiple models.
+A one-to-many relationship in Laravel is “defined as a Single model owning multiple models.”
 For example, A person has infinite Mobile numbers, or a Blog Post has multiple comments.
-We can set the one to many relationships by defining the function in the model.
-To understand Relationships, you can go through this link Laravel One To One Eloquent Relationships.
+We can set the one-to-many relationships by defining the function in the model.

 model.